Simple veggie hacks for fussy eaters

 Remember, with all of these veg you can either dip – if that’s something your child enjoys – or marry with other favourites like cheese or bacon to help scaffold acceptance and enjoyment.

 Serving them a little differently is also a plus.
 Perhaps it’s grated or in wheels instead of batons, or tiny discs instead of chunks.
-We can also put onto skewers or into silicon cups to change things up.
+You can also put onto skewers or into silicon cups to change things up.

 Or, adding the veg to something else!

-I also find that many veggies can be very ‘chip-like’ when roasted.
+I also find that many veg can be very ‘chip-like’ when roasted.
 Purple sweet potato (kumara), pumpkin and parsnip can all be lovely and crispy and dry (in a good way) when sliced thinly and roasted in a little oil.

 Cauliflower is also great sliced and roasted until it goes a little brown.